syncmylife/home-k8s-cluster/cluster.md

 cuser@amber:~$ sudo blkid /dev/ubuntu-vg/fastdata
 ```

-* if the output of blkid is empty then restart the pc and try again
+* if the output of blkid is empty then restart the pc and try again(or maybe the FS is missing?)
 ```console
 cuser@amber:~$ 7db13169-52bd-4bdb-b6bc-bcc627a4afde
 cuser@amber:~$ sudo vim /etc/fstab